Vocab-Apps/baserow-translate-plugin/tutorial/STEP2_FIELDTYPES.md

 Besides that, the `ChatGPTFieldType` shares a lot of similarities with `TranslationFieldType`.

 ## Translation Logic
 We need to call the translation APIs somewhere.
 Let's create the file `plugins/translate_plugin/backend/src/translate_plugin/translation.py`.
-Refer to the sample code for full contents, but i'll comemnt on some methods here.
+Refer to the sample code for full contents, but i'll comment on some methods here.

 This method translates a single field.
 It calls the ArgosTranslate library, which is a free open source machine translation library.
 ```